-The best PS5 SSDs will turn your Sony console into a true gaming library, impressively expanding on your PlayStation’s storage capacity while maintaining the blistering load times and transfer rates that we’ve come to enjoy.
-While Sony’s default storage offering of 825GB is a sizable amount to play with, the actual amount of that storage you can use is a different matter.
-After taking into account the OS, firmware and numerous console updates, you’re more likely to be left with around 667GB of space.
+The best PS5 SSDs will turn your Sony console into a true gaming library, expanding on your PS5's storage while maintaining blistering load times and transfer rates.
+Sony’s default storage, after taking into account the OS, firmware and numerous console updates, leaves you with around 667GB of space.
 That’s still a fair amount, but not in contrast with the rising file size of modern games.

 Games like Ghost of Tsushima, NBA 2K22 and The Last of Us 2 all have install sizes that are creeping towards triple digits in gigabytes.
-What’s more, that’s slowly becoming the norm.
-As this console generation continues, expect this trend to speed up rather than slow down, and this results in your 667GB of storage being rapidly consumed by just a fraction of your game library.
-Expanding your PS5 storage is quick and easy, and with Sony currently allowing up to 4TB of additional storage to be fitted into the console, you can keep the majority of your digital and disc-based games installed without hassle.
+What’s more, that’s becoming the norm.
+As this console generation continues, expect games to swell even further, and this results in your 667GB of storage being rapidly consumed by just a fraction of your game library.
+Fortunately, expanding your PS5 storage is quick and easy, and with Sony currently allowing up to 4TB of additional storage to be fitted into the console, you can keep the majority of your digital and disc-based games installed without much hassle.

-Looking to expand your storage but don’t know where to start?
-At Laptop Mag, we’ve done some of the legwork for you, tracking down the best SSD storage options for PS5 currently available.
-Haven’t managed to pick up a PlayStation 5 yet?
-Don’t worry, we have you covered there, too.
-You can always check out our PS5 U.K. stock watch or PS5 U.S. stock watch pages or follow Laptop Mag on Twitter where we do our best to post any news on retail stock when available.
+We’ve done some of the legwork for you, tracking down the best SSD storage options for PS5 currently available.
 Plus, you can check out how to install an M.2 SSD in a PS5 with our handy guide.

 What are the best PS5 SSDs?